Broken Nose Compensation | Nose Injury Claims And Payouts

 How Long You Have To Start A Broken Nose Compensation Claim

-• Lacking sufficient mental capacity: persons who do not have the mental capacity to claim for themselves will have the time limit halted altogether.
+• Lacking sufficient mental capacity: Persons who do not have the mental capacity to claim for themselves will have the time limit halted altogether.
 It only starts to run from the date they recover capacity.

 In these scenarios, a suitable adult can be appointed or apply to be a litigation friend and make decisions about the claim for the injured person.
 This enables the claim to start much sooner.
 You can ask our advisors any questions you may have about the time limit in personal injury claims by calling the number below.